-Cancer occurs when the body’s immune system cannot stop cells from replicating at an abnormally fast, disorderly pace and form a mass known as a tumor.
+Cancer occurs when the body’s immune system cannot stop cells from replicating at an abnormally fast, disorderly pace and forming a mass known as a tumor.
 Just as in humans, companion animal cancer is not caused by any single factor.
 While genetics and environmental factors can play a role in the disease’s development, other variables such as toxins, radiation and tumor viruses, as well as hormones can also be responsible for causing several types of cancer.
 And finally, suppressed or deficient immune systems can increase an animal’s risk of developing cancer.

 The list below highlights the most common types of cancer.
-Click here for a cancer reference sheet.

 The human-animal bond is stronger than you might think.
 In fact, the study of cancer in pet animals is shaping our understanding of cancers in people and leading to additional treatment options.
 According to a 2007 article by Philip J. Bergman, DVM, MS, PhD, DACVIM (Oncology) and Jeffrey Toll, VMD, DACVIM, the spontaneous cancers of pets treated by veterinary oncologists are similar to those arising in people.
 Dogs and humans are the only two species that naturally develop lethal prostate cancers.
 The type of breast cancer that affects dogs spreads to bones – just as it does in women.
 And the most frequent bone cancer of dogs, osteosarcoma, is the same cancer that strikes teenagers.

 Based on these similarities between humans and companion animals, veterinary cancer research benefits both animals and humans with cancer.
 In fact, The National Cancer Institute’s Center for Cancer Research has instituted a critical Comparative Oncology Program where veterinary oncologists are using naturally occurring cancers in animals to better understand and treat cancer in humans.